nicjansma/economist-to-kindle/README.md

 * 2010-01-25: Several bugfixes
 * 2011-05-02: Updates based on slifox and crosscode’s fixes.
 * 2011-07-26: Small update to work with the economist.com's latest updates
+* 2012-02-02: Fixes for the recent major changes to the economist.com's website

 Credits
 -------